juhoinkinen/Annif-wiki/System-requirements.md

 # OS environment

 Annif is being developed on a mix of Ubuntu 16.04 and 18.04 machines.
 However, it should work on any Linux distribution with some work.
-Annif itself only requires a Python 3.5 (or newer) environment, but some of the optional extensions require native code libraries which may be challenging to install in some environments.
+As for other OS:s, Annif itself is quite portable as it only requires a Python 3.5 (or newer) environment, although some of the optional extensions require native code libraries which may be challenging to install in some environments.

 # Resource requirements